Do you have to attend every RPHSA horse show in order to be eligible for year-end awards?

 If I show at an RPHSA show, can I join RPHSA at that show so that my points count for year-end awards?

 Yes.
 You can join RPHSA at any show.
-Membership for hunter OR jumper discipline costs $30.
-If you choose to compete in both hunters and jumpers, it costs $40 for both disciplines.
-In 2022, dressage membership has been added for $25.
-However, you must join at that show or prior to the show (postmark date) in order for your points to count.
-If you decide to join RPHSA after the show you attended, your points from that show will not count towards year-end totals.
+Membership for hunter, jumper and dressage are available.
+First discipline is $30, adding a second discipline is an additional $10 ($40 total) and all three disciplines are $50.
+You must join at the show or prior to the show (postmark date) in order for your points to count.
+If you decide to join RPHSA after the show you attended, your points from previous shows will not count towards year-end totals.
 To join RPHSA at a horse show, please complete and submit the registration form and the membership fee to the horse show office.

 If I do not join RPHSA but still show at the RPHSA horse show, will I have to pay the $8 non-member fee?